minvws/nl-mgo-package-healthchecker/CONTRIBUTING.md

-# Contributing to MGO DVP Proxy
+# Contributing to MGO Health Checker

 Thank you for considering contributing to the MGO Health Checker!
 We welcome contributions from everyone.
 Below are some guidelines to help you get started.